Private Laura Sanchez Talks Army Aviation Maintenance

-USAG Humphreys, Republic of Korea – Pvt.
-Laura Sanchez, an Aircraft Powertrain Repair assigned to Bravo Company, 602nd Aviation Support Battalion discusses what it's like to be an Army aircraft mechanic.
+USAG Humphreys, Republic of Korea Pfc.
+Laura Sanchez, an Aircraft Powertrain Repair assigned to Bravo Company, 602nd ASB, 2nd Combat Aviation Brigade, 2ID/RUCD discusses what it's like to be an U.S. Army aircraft mechanic.

 Q1.
 When you join the army and what inspires you?